satellite-image-deep-learning/techniques/README.md

 * [How Airbus Detects Anomalies in ISS Telemetry Data Using TFX](https://blog.tensorflow.org/2020/04/how-airbus-detects-anomalies-iss-telemetry-data-tfx.html) -> uses an autoencoder
 * [RoofNet](https://github.com/ultysim/RoofNet) -> identify roof age using historical satellite images to lower the customer acquisition cost for new solar installations.
 Uses a VAE: Variational Autoencoder
 * [Visual search over billions of aerial and satellite images](https://arxiv.org/abs/2002.02624) -> implemented [at Descartes labs](https://blog.descarteslabs.com/geovisual-search-for-rapid-generation-of-annotated-datasets)
+* [Demo_AHCL_for_TGRS2022](https://github.com/weiweisong415/Demo_AHCL_for_TGRS2022) -> The code implementation of "Asymmetric Hash Code Learning" (AHCL) for remote sensing image retreival, which was accepted by IEEE Trans.
+Geosci.
+Remote Sens.
+2022

 ## Few/one/zero/low shot learning
 This is a class of techniques which attempt to make predictions for classes with few, one or even zero examples provided during training.
 In zero shot learning (ZSL) the model is assisted by the provision of auxiliary information which typically consists of descriptions/semantic attributes/word embeddings for both the seen and unseen classes at train time ([ref](https://learnopencv.com/zero-shot-learning-an-introduction/)).
 These approaches are particularly relevant to remote sensing, where there may be many examples of common classes, but few or even zero examples for other classes of interest.